|

 Middle Path

-two main types of publications.
+There are two main types of publications.
 Both serve important needs and have a committed readership.
-One type tends to be academic
+One type tends to be

-and technical to the extent of being incomprehensible to anyone except one intimately connected with the subject.
-These are
+academic and technical to the extent of being incomprehensible to anyone except one intimately connected with the subject.

-the mainstream academic research publications of the respective disciplines.
-One the other hand are periodicals that cater
+These are the mainstream academic research publications of the respective disciplines.
+One the other hand are periodicals

-to the interests of the moment, which are racy, sensational and as easily forgotten as eagerly read.
-(Not that they lay claims
+that cater to the interests of the moment, which are racy, sensational and as easily forgotten as eagerly read.
+(Not that

-to any eternality.)
-These are the newspapers, magazines, tabloids and other periodicals which fulfil our need to be aware
+they lay claims to any eternality.)
+These are the newspapers, magazines, tabloids and other periodicals which fulfil our need

 however leave a gap.
 The academic can be too austere for comfort, the tabloid too familiar for deeper reflection; the former